 atds0 ... atds9

-Instead, knowing the internet address and port, you can connect to the BBS with the command etc:
+Instead, knowing the internet address and the door, you can connect to the BBS with the command etc:

 atdthost:port

-remembering to replace host with the internet or IP address e port with the port number, separated by a colon.
-For example, to connect to the ANTIDOTE BBS (at the address antidote.hopto.org:64128), to type:
+remembering to replace host with the Internet or IP address e port with the door number, separated from the two points.
+For example, to connect to the antidote BBS (to the address antidote.hopto.org:64128), to type:

 atdtantidote.hopto.org:64128